carterrees/carterrees_blog/_posts/2019-09-02-For-Loop-String-Replace.md

 The data set below is at the subsidary unit of analysis.
 Misspellings are often part data scraped from the web.
-The code below creates a list of values for the subsidiary Micro, Inc. of Parent Company A and standadizes those values.
+The code below creates a list of values for the subsidiary Micro, Inc. of Parent Company A and standardizes those values.

 ```python
 import pandas as pd